KarpelesLab/usdpython/README.md

 If you converted your usdz asset with Xcode's usdz_converter, and it has translucent materials that render opaque in iOS 13, use this script to correct the asset's translucent materials:

     fixOpacity model.usdz

+## usdzcreateassetlib

+usdzcreateassetlib is a script that generates a single-file asset library from multiple usdz assets.
+The result is a nested usdz file that contains the source usdz assets and references them in a variant set.
+This script does not depend on the USD library, which should make it easy to deploy on servers.